 The Republic of the Congo, also known as the Congo and Congo-Brazzaville, is located on the South Atlantic coast of Central Africa.
-The country – two thirds of which are covered by dense rainforest – is sparsely populated, with most of its 4.6 million inhabitants concentrated in the south.
+The country – two thirds of which are covered by dense rain forest – is sparsely populated, with most of its 4.6 million inhabitants concentrated in the south.
 Two thirds of the population are based in the cities of Brazzaville and Pointe Noire.

-National food production, which largely operates at subsistence level, is dominated by the cultivation of tubers and cassava.
+National food production is largely based on subsistence farming of tubers and cassava.
 While calorific, these crops have limited nutritional value.
-The Congo’s climate, soils and hydrology would all support considerable agricultural expansion and diversification.
+The Congo’s climate and soils would all support considerable agricultural expansion and diversification.
 However, the lack of infrastructure – devastated by two civil wars in the 1990s – is a significant impediment.

 In the past 25 years, the proportion of land used for farming has risen only minimally.
-Meanwhile, the population has almost doubled and must import more than 70 percent of the food it consumes.
-Imported commodities are expensive and families are vulnerable to price spikes.
+Meanwhile, the population has almost doubled.
+As a result, Congo imports more than 75 percent its total food requirements.
+14 percent of families are food insecure.

 Nearly half the population lives below the poverty line.
 24 percent of children under 5 years of age are chronically malnourished.
 Poor child and maternal nutrition can cause disability and vulnerability to diseases, including malaria – the most common cause of premature death in the Congo.
-Malnutrition has remained the fifth leading cause of premature death for a decade, and iron-deficiency anaemia is the second most common cause of disability.
+Malnutrition has remained the fifth leading cause of premature death for a decade, and iron deficiency anaemia is the second most common cause of disability.
 Infant mortality stands at 3.3 percent, and 4 percent of girls and almost 5 percent of boys do not reach their fifth birthday.
 Life expectancy remains low.